nalindas9/enpm690/Project_1/README.md

 To run the program, follow the steps below:

-1. Open terminal and install NeuPy python library using the command "pip install neupy"
-2. Clone this repository and navigate to Project 1 Folder.
+1. Clone this repository and navigate to Project 1 Folder and the Src Folder.
-3. Run the code .py file - "HW2_Code_Nalin_Das.py".
+2. Run the code .py file - "main.py".
 Python Version used - Python 3.7.4